 A Brief History of Tekken

 The long running Tekken series is one of video gaming’s finest examples of the beloved “a couple of guys punch and kick the shit out of each other” genre.
-With the recent release of Tekken 6 we’ve decided to take a look back at history of the franchise.
+With the recent announcement of Tekken 7 we’ve decided to take a look back at history of the franchise.
 And since completely gratuitous eye candy is a proud tradition of the fighting game genre we’ve decided to take a look back at the history of that too.
+For this feature, we’re going to focus on numbered game releases, and not the numerous updates, spin-offs and movies.

 Tekken was one of the earliest fighting games to be in 3D, which places it in the period of video game history where games were going to the third dimension but weren’t very good at it yet.
 Still, for the time it was pretty damn good, and it offered up some innovations to the genre, most notably more intuitive controls.
 For a new franchise it sold very well, probably because it avoided being a Street Fighter rip-off like pretty much every other fighting game that came out in the mid 90s.